Discrimination against autistic people: United Kingdom

+United States

 In the United States, people with disabilities are victims of violent crime three times as often as people without disabilities.
 The Bureau of Justice Statistics does not report separately on autistic victims, but it does note that the victimization rate is especially high among those whose disabilities are cognitive.
-A small-sample study of Americans and Canadians found that adults with autism face a greater risk of sexual victimization than their peers.
+A small-sample study of Americans and Canadians found that autistic adults face a greater risk of sexual victimization than their peers.
 Autistic respondents were more than twice as likely to say they had been the victim of rape and over three times as likely to report unwanted sexual contact.
-In 2018, a large scale study found that autistic girls were almost three times more likely to be a victim of sexual abuse.
+In 2018, a large scale study found that autistic girls were almost three times more likely to be a victim of sexual abuse compared to non-autistic girls.

 Discrimination in media and culture

-Representation of autistic people in media has perpetuated myths about autism, including characterizing autism as shameful and burdensome for family members, advertising the belief that there may be a cure for autism, and publicizing the long-disproven arguments surrounding vaccines and autism.
+Representation of autistic people in media has perpetuated myths about autism, including characterizing autism as shameful and burdensome for family members, advertising fake cures for autism, and publicizing the long-disproven arguments surrounding vaccines and autism.
 These myths are perpetuated in mass media as well as news media and social media.
-Stigmatization of autism can also be perpetuated by advertising from autism conversion organizations, such as Autism Speaks' advertising wherein a mother describes feeling suicidal in front of her autistic daughter or the NYU Child Study Center's advertisements where autism is personified as a kidnapper holding children for ransom.
-The advertising from Autism Speaks also brings up another form of discrimination autistic children in particular face, which is subpar education.
-In the US, only one third of autistic children in public schools receive special education services.
+Stigmatization of autism can also be perpetuated by advertising from autism conversion organizations, such as Autism Speaks' advertising wherein Alison Singer describes having considered murder-suicide in front of her autistic daughter or the NYU Child Study Center's advertisements where autism is personified as a kidnapper holding children for ransom.

-Moreover, the autistic behavior known as stimming is frequently referred to as "distracting" and the way autistic people naturally talk is often described as rude.
+Moreover, stimming in autistic people, which is often more intense than in non-autistic people, is frequently referred to as "distracting".
+Conversational tones and behaviors seen in many autistic people are often described as "rude".
+Stimming specifically is often targeted in therapies such as applied behavior analysis, despite the fact that it is vital to self regulation.